gody10/gody10.github.io/_portfolio/bsc_projects.md

 ## BSc Projects

 ### Description
 This is a collection of all the projects that I completed over the course of 4 years.
 Those complicated assignments forced me to get hands on experience with many different areas of Computer Science and understand the value of teamwork and leadership.
-It is apparent that the topic that I did most of these projects in was Machine Learnine, which interested me the most.
+It is apparent that the topic that I did most of these projects in was Machine Learning, which interested me the most.

 ### Details